KevinBatdorf/obsidian-raycast/README.md

 ## Search Note

 This command allows for quick access to all of your notes.
+By default you can search notes by title.
+Enabeling content search in the commands preferences allows you to search for notes by their content and title.

 It features several actions which you can trigger with these keyboard shortcuts:

 - `enter` will open the note in "Quick Look"